 The 3,206-square-foot structure is an ornate example of the Italianate style with a hipped roof and veranda banding the house; it typifies upper middle class prosperity during the period.
 Well-detailed brackets, window frames, doors, and balustrades testify to the quality craftsmanship that went into the structure's construction.
 Among the impressive details of the Lake Mansion are the etched glass of the doorway, the period furnishings, and the carved woodwork over the sliding doors in the front parlor.

-This outstanding early Reno home is now owned by VSA Arts which offers affordable, open-to-the-public workshops and art camps.
-VSA Arts received several awards for historic preservation and adaptive reuse of the building.
+This outstanding early Reno home is now owned by Arts for All Nevada (formerly VSA Arts of Nevada) which offers affordable, open-to-the-public workshops and art camps.
+Arts for All Nevada received several awards for historic preservation and adaptive reuse of the building.
 The beautifully restored interior can be visited for self-guided tours.